Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 Psychological Stability Index (PSI)

-A composite score from 0 to 100 that measures a trader's behavioral stability in real time during a live NinjaTrader 8 session.
+A composite score from 0 to 100 that measures a trader's behavioral stability in real time during a live trading session.
 PSI is calculated by aggregating seven independent behavioral signal dimensions — each tracking a known failure pattern from behavioral finance research.
-A score above 87 is considered Stable; 55–87 is Caution; below 55 is Critical.
-PSI updates in under 100 milliseconds after every execution, stop move, or sizing decision.
+PSI is grouped into four zones: Stable (≥88), Caution (72–87), Warning (55–71), and Critical (<55).
+PSI updates in real time after every execution, stop move, or sizing decision.

 02